 - Shore Excursion Guide driver: $1.00 – $2.00

-Cruise gratuities can be confusing and a bit daunting if you don’t know the protocol.
+Cruise gratuities can be confusing and daunting if you don’t know the protocol.
 Hopefully, this handy guide will at least help you understand how tipping on a cruise works.

-At the end of the day, it’s your choice as to whether or not paying cruise gratuities automatically onboard is an option, or pay gratuities in cash.
-It is important to remember that most crew members rely on tips to subsidise their basic pay and will go out of their way to make sure you have a wonderful time onboard.
-To be fair to the crew always think twice and remember the service you have enjoyed before you consider not paying cruise gratuities and removing gratuities from your bill.
+Whether paying cruise gratuities automatically onboard is an option or paying gratuities in cash is your choice.
+It is important to remember that most crew members rely on tips to subsidise their basic pay and will go out of their way to ensure you have a wonderful time onboard.
+To be fair to the crew, always think twice and remember the service you enjoyed before considering not paying cruise gratuities and removing gratuities from your bill.

 You will also find that an increasing number of cruises lines offer “All-Inclusive Fares” where everything (well almost) is included, including Pre-Paid Gratuities.
 Always make sure you understand the cruise line gratuity policy at the time of booking.
 If you do choose to go on a “Pay As You Go” plan, then expect a massive Gratuities Bill end of your cruise.